SC-SGS/PLSSVM/README.md

 This is very efficient since it only involves a single scalar product of the size corresponding to the numer of features of the data set.

 However, normal SVMs suffer in their potential parallelizability.
-Determining the hyperplane boils down to solving a konvex quadratic problem.
+Determining the hyperplane boils down to solving a convex quadratic problem.
 For this, most SVM implementations use Sequential Minimal Optimization (SMO), an inherently sequential algorithm.
 The basic idea of this algorithm is that it takes a pair of data points and calculates the hyperplane between them.
 Afterward, two new data points are selected and the existing hyperplane is adjusted accordingly.